Lindahe0707/real/README.md

 # UniChatter - a real-time chat app

-A MERN stack real-time chat app with chatGPT translation for multilingual users.
+A MERN stack real-time chat app with chatGPT API for  multilingual communication.

 # Main Dependencies